-- 1. Apply content to curriculum and experiences in ways that help develop children's sense of wonder about nature and the outdoors - 2.
-Articulate the differences in learning abilities for children between the ages of 3-7 as they relate to these lessons - 3.
-Demonstrate a variety of developmentally appropriate lessons through peer sharing as you explore the activities
+- 1. Apply the lessons learned in this training into their own curriculum and experiences in ways that help develop children's sense of wonder about nature and the outdoors - 2.
+Articulate the differences in learning abilities for children between the ages of 3-7 as they relate to the lessons demonstrated in this training - 3.
+Demonstrate a variety of developmentally appropriate lessons through peer sharing as they explore the activities

-Luncheon and General Session 12:00 p.m. to 2:30 p.m.
+12:00 p.m. to 2:30 p.m.
+Luncheon and General Session

-Being Okay Begins at Birth
+Being Okay Begins at Birth \